If you need a new car and want to lower your carbon footprint, consider buying a Tesla. Here’s how to afford a Tesla on a nurse’s salary.

-If you’re anything like me, you’ve probably been keeping your eye on a big up-and-comer in the car market.
-Teslas have only been around for a few years, but their explosion in popularity can’t be ignored.
+If you’re anything like me, you’ve probably been keeping your eye on this big up-and-comer in the car market.
+Teslas are getting more and more common by the day, and their explosion in popularity can’t be ignored.

-There are several reasons to considering purchasing a Tesla:
+There are several reasons to consider purchasing a Tesla: